OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 ```

 **Privileged containers should be disallowed**: Setting a container to `privileged` within Kubernetes, the container itself can access additional resources and kernel capabilities of the host itself.
+Application system running as root combined with privileged containers is devastating as the user can get complete access to the host.
+This is , however , limited when running as non-root user.
 Privileged containers are dangerous as they remove many of the built-in container isolation mechanisms entirely.

 ```yaml
 apiVersion: v1